Skip to content

 Dan built CalculatorCorp.com and operates a portfolio of niche-specific calculator sites: PrinterTools, HardHatCalc, VoltCalcs, and PeakCalcs.
 Across these platforms, he has developed over 4,300 precision calculator tools.
 CritterCalcs applies that same methodology — structured data validation, automated testing, and formula verification — to the pet health domain.

 Dan is not a veterinarian.
 His role is explicit: he builds the tools, implements the formulas from published veterinary sources, and ensures every calculation is testable and traceable to its cited reference.
 Every clinical element on this site — medication dosages, toxicity thresholds, severity classifications, and health recommendations — is reviewed by a qualified, practising vet before publication.
-This separation between tool builder and clinical reviewer is deliberate.
-The tools are engineered by someone with deep experience in calculator development; the clinical accuracy is verified by someone qualified to assess it.
+This separation between tool builder and subject-matter reviewer is deliberate.
+The tools are engineered by someone with deep experience in calculator development; clinical and nutritional accuracy are each verified by a reviewer qualified to assess them.

 Who reviews the content